Is Cambridge Safe in January 2026?

 What scams are most common in Cambridge during January?

-The documented scam types in Cambridge are consistent year-round: Tour & Activities, Street Scams, Taxi & Transport, Restaurant Scams.
+The documented scam types in Cambridge are consistent year-round: Street Scams, Tour & Activities, Taxi & Transport, Restaurant Scams.
 During January (winter / low season), frequency drops but remaining operators may be more persistent.
 The specific scams and their locations remain the same regardless of season.

 Is it crowded in Cambridge in January?